 Our revenues and certain operating expenses (cost of revenues, sales and marketing and general and administrative expenses) from our international operations have represented and will continue to represent a significant portion of our total revenues and certain operating expenses.
 As a result, our revenues and certain operating expenses have been and will continue to be affected by changes in the U.S. dollar against major international currencies such as the Brazilian reais, British pound, Canadian dollar, Euro, Swiss franc, Australian dollar, Hong Kong dollar, Japanese yen, Singapore dollar and United Arab Emirates dirham.
 In order to provide a framework for assessing how each of our business segments performed excluding the impact of foreign currency fluctuations, we present period-over-period percentage changes in our revenues and certain operating expenses on a constant currency basis in addition to the historical amounts as reported.
 Presenting constant currency results of operations is a non-GAAP financial measure and is not meant to be considered in isolation or as an alternative to GAAP results of operations.
 However, we have presented this non-GAAP financial measure to provide investors with an additional tool to evaluate our operating results.
-To present this information, our current and comparative prior period revenues and certain operating expenses from entities reporting in currencies other than the U.S. dollar are converted into U.S. dollars at constant exchange rates rather than the actual exchange rates in effect during the respective periods (i.e. average rates in effect for the three months ended September 30, 2012 are used as exchange rates for the three months ended September 30, 2013 with the nine months ended September 30, 2013 with the nine months ended September 30, 2013 with the nine months ended September 30, 2013.
+To present this information, our current and comparative prior period revenues and certain operating the respective periods (i.e. average rates in effect for the three months ended September 30, 2012 are used as exchange rates for the nine months ended September 30, 2013 when comparing the nine months ended September 30, 2013 when comparing the nine months ended September 30, 2013 when comparing the nine months ended September 30, 2013 when comparing the nine months ended September 30, 2013 with the nine months ended September 30, 2013 when comparing the nine months ended September 30, 2013 with the nine months ended September 30, 2013.